How Sleep Can Affect Your Mental Health and Improve Your Quality of Life

 How Much Sleep is Enough?

-On average, a person spends about one-third of their life sleeping.
+On average, people spend about one-third of their lives sleeping.
 Although each person is different, seven hours of sleep daily is ideal for most adults, said Dr. Fletcher, but it's a challenging goal for many veterans.

-WWP's Annual Warrior Survey found that more than 78% of warriors surveyed reported fewer than the recommended seven hours of sleep per night – more than double the general U.S. population.
+According to WWP's Warrior Survey, more than 78% of warriors surveyed reported fewer than the recommended seven hours of sleep per night – more than double the general U.S. population.
 On average, WWP warriors reported sleeping just over five hours per night.

 There is also a significant link between sleep and performance.
 According to the Sleep Foundation, the economic impact of insufficient sleep and work productivity in the U.S. is more than $411 billion when looking at workplace errors and accidents.